Grasshopper-Tekla Live Link FAQ

 • There should appear warnings on the GH components if this seems to happen, in which case you'd need to restart Rhino before continuing.

-Of course, having daily backups of both the script and the Tekla model (including the Grasshopper subfolder) helps if things go really south.
+Of course, having regular backups of both the definitions and the Tekla model (including the Grasshopper subfolder) helps if things go really south.

 Back to top